Appdynamics/docker-monitoring-extension/README.md

 ## Prerequisites
 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met
+2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.
-2. Please go through the 1st section of the doc and review the configuration. https://docs.docker.com/reference/api/docker_remote_api/
+3. Please go through the 1st section of the doc and review the configuration. https://docs.docker.com/reference/api/docker_remote_api/
 3. The Stats API `GET /containers/(id)/stats` is available only from Docker API version 1.17 (Docker version ~1.8) onwards.
 If you are using an older version, the CPU Stats, Memory Stats and Network Stats will not be available.
 4. *TCP Socket*: The docker daemon should be bound to the tcp socket.
 Please refer to this [document](https://docs.docker.com/engine/reference/commandline/dockerd/) for details.
 This is the command to bind the docker daemon to both TCP Socket and Unix Socket